woupiestek/scryptic/log.md

 ### refactoring splay map

 I add 'rotate' for the select case, because I didn't like how the work on rotating the tree was dicarded.
 Then I found a way to partition with recursion, to which I modified rotate as well.

 Partition removes the element at the pivot, to support inserts and deletes.
 This in not desirable for select.

 I think I can solve this with tombstones: empty entries where keys are not found, which are removed when one of their children gets empty.
 Rotation otherwise requires the tombstones ot rortate into the tree with the rest.

+### tombstone trouble

+I could not quite get what I want if tombstones are required to have non empty children.
+Should only the twice empy case be avoided then?

+A, but then the null object started acting up, so I needed to kill that one too.

 ## 2024-03-16